Clinical Evidence and Data Supporting Genomind®

 Genomind is always searching for ways to improve upon the traditional trial and error process of drug prescribing in psychiatry.
-As such, we have conducted and continue to conduct a number of studies in order to present objective data on how the Genecept Assay can help patients feel better, faster.
+As such, we have conducted and continue to conduct a number of studies in order to present objective data on how the Genomind can help patients feel better.

-Clinical evidence has shown the Genecept Assay has resulted in better treatment response and patient compliance, as well as decreased healthcare costs.
+Clinical evidence has shown the Genomind testing process has resulted in decreased healthcare costs.
 Read an overview of the highlighted publications below to learn more.

-An Open Label Study of the Genecept Assay
+An Open Label Study of the Genomind Genecept Assay

 Brennan FX et al. A Naturalistic Study of the Effectiveness of Pharmacogenetic Testing to Guide Treatment in Psychiatric Patients with Mood and Anxiety Disorders.
 Primary Care Companion CNS Disorders.
 2015;17(2).

-An Analysis of Health Claims Data and Cost Savings Associated with the Genecept Assay®
+An Analysis of Health Claims Data and Cost Savings Associated with the Genomind®

 The Genecept Assay® is a remarkable technologic advancement that has significantly improved our capabilities to optimize patient outcomes.
 We include the test as a part of each new patient evaluation, and have performed the assay on hundreds of patients in the past two years.
 We have learned there is a high level of patient endorsement of the test primarily because of their enhanced understanding of how medication works to help them feel better.